michael-milette/moodle-local_contact/README.md

 Some of the features we are considering for future releases include:

 * Add ability to specify custom profile fields in the body of the email message.
-* Add ability to detect if Moodle captchas are enabled and, if so, make them required.
 * Option to enable the auto-responder / confirmation message.
 * Auto-responder will be editable in the plugin's settings.
 * Add additional examples of web forms to the documentation (see Wiki).